exit-null/100DaysOfCode/logs/fillerInk.md

 **Thoughts:** Wrote a function to convert nested lists to flat ones.
 Donno if it'll work in every combination of nested lists.

+### Day 4: January 6, 2019

+**Today's Progress**: Worked on android app, and also spent some time practicing competetive programming.

+**Thoughts:** Realised that you can input a string in python freely, even if it contains special characters, but in Java's Scanner object, the special characters are not being read.